Halloween marks a time of year when people begin tracking their food less. The Holiday guide is here to assist you.

 Okay, you ate a few extra hundred calories.
 That’s fine!
 No sweat!
 You should enjoy life and that means eating the foods you love!

 Don’t shame or beat yourself up for one over indulgence.
 Look at your next meal as a way to get back on track immediately and stop the cycle.

+The holiday guide ensures that these small practices turn into healthy habits.

 The holidays are all about sharing love and merriment and making great memories with family and friends.
 If you stick to your goals you can enjoy the best of the season and continue to progress and realize your health dreams straight into the New Year.